-If you’re a little unsure about what Net Promotor Score is or how it can be used to improve the candidate experience, have a read of our other blogs, What is Net Promotor Score and How Can It Be Used By Recruiters? and 6 Reasons Why Recruiters Are Using NPS.
+If you’re a little unsure about what Net Promoter Score is or how it can be used to improve the candidate experience, have a read of our other blogs, What is Net Promoter Score and How Can It Be Used By Recruiters? and 6 Reasons Why Recruiters Are Using NPS.

-So, starting in Q4 in 2014, her team began emailing every candidate who came to an on-site interview at Citrix this question, asking them to answer it on a 1-10 scale:
+So, starting in Q4, 2014, her team began emailing every candidate who came to an on-site interview this question, asking them to answer it on a 1-10 scale;

 “Based on your candidate experience, how likely are you to recommend a friend or colleague to apply for a job at Citrix?”